What is Women's and Gender Studies?

-JMU's Women's and Gender Studies Program is administered through the Office of Cross Disciplinary Studies.
+JMU's Women's and Gender Studies Program is administered through the Office of Cross Disciplinary Studies and Diversity Engagement.
 The Women's Studies Advisory Board oversees the program and reviews proposed courses.
 The program coordinator serves as the academic adviser for students who elect the minor.

 Mission and Program Objectives